-BCG has been able to expand globally also thanks to its recognized brand, and the ability of its founder (Bruce Henderson) to leverage on a model where ownership was distributed, thus enabling a fast expansion.
+BCG has been able to expand globally also thanks to its recognized brand and the ability of its founder (Bruce Henderson) to leverage on a model where ownership was distributed, thus enabling a fast expansion.

 Origin and evolution of BCG

-Ideas like The Product Portfolio (aka BCG Matrix or growth-share matrix) and time-based compensation, would become sort of the main trademarks of its brand.
+Ideas like The Product Portfolio (aka BCG Matrix or growth-share matrix) and time-based compensation would become the main trademarks of its brand.

-By 1968, BCG counted 68 consultants between New York and Tokyo, and its growth-share_matrix”>BCG Matrix would have become its trademark.
+By 1968, BCG counted 68 consultants between New York and Tokyo, and its BCG Matrix would have become its trademark.

-By the 1970s, BCG now a prominent consulting firm, would start its expansion in Europe, gaining an important share of the consulting market.
+By the 1970s, BCG, now a prominent consulting firm, would start its expansion in Europe, gaining an important share of the consulting market.

 Bruce Henderson would compare strategy with a “bucketful of marbles:”

-BCG started helping companies optimize their processes, which would become its trademark in the 1990s.
+BCG started helping companies optimize their processes in those years and decades, which would become its trademark in the 1990s.

-As the dot-com bubble bust, by 2001, BCG helped companies restructure their operations.
+As the dot-com bubble burst, by 2001, BCG helped companies restructure their operations.

 How does BCG make money today?

-To gain a bit of context, Accenture and Deloitte would reach $43.2 and $46.2 billion, while smaller management consulting firms like Bain and Company and Kearney reached $4.5 billion and $1.3 billion respectively.
+To gain a bit of context, Accenture and Deloitte would reach $43.2 and $46.2 billion, while smaller management consulting firms like Bain and Company and Kearney reached $4.5 billion and $1.3 billion, respectively.

 As reported by BCG, “from 2009 to 2019, global sales grew from $2.75 billion to $8.5 billion” and from 6,900 to 21,000 employees worldwide.
 Therefore tripling in size in a decade.